shaik1002/biggitlabbomb/doc/administration/dedicated/configure_instance.md

 1. Sign in to [Switchboard](https://console.gitlab-dedicated.com/).
 1. Select your tenant.
 1. At the top of the page, select **Configuration change log**.

-### Configuration change request policy

-This policy does not apply to configuration changes made by a GitLab Dedicated instance admin using Switchboard.

-Configuration changes requested with a [support ticket](https://support.gitlab.com/hc/en-us/requests/new?ticket_form_id=4414917877650):

-- Are applied during your environment's weekly four-hour maintenance window.
-- Can be requested for options specified during onboarding or for optional features listed on this page.
-- May be postponed to the following week if GitLab needs to perform high-priority maintenance tasks.
-- Can't be applied outside the weekly maintenance window unless they qualify for [emergency support](https://about.gitlab.com/support/#how-to-engage-emergency-support).

-NOTE:
-Even if a change request meets the minimum lead time, it might not be applied during the upcoming maintenance window.

 ### Bring your own domain (BYOD)